dotancohen/gento/README.md

 > Git is a content-addressable filesystem.
 It means that at the core of Git is a simple key-value data store.
 What this means is that you can insert any kind of content into a Git repository, for which Git will hand you back a unique key you can use later to retrieve that content.

-That sounds like as good a way as any to store and distribute my bug tracker!
+That sounds like as good a way as any to store and distribute a bug tracker!

 ## Roadmap